tsukumo-eikos/generator-scalejs-extension/readme.md

-scalejs
+scalejs-extension
 ===

 About
 ---
-Yeoman generation repository for scalejs
+Yeoman generation repository for scalejs extensions

 How To
 ---